jrawbits/VisionEval-Wiki-JR/Project-Meeting-2017.04.07.md

   - OSA working on other SimHouseholds modules, including hh income and hh building type

 ### Project Management
-  - Working toward a release next week ahead of the technical review meeting
   - RSG and OSA established a git workflow, see [[development guidelines | Development-Guidelines]]
+  - Working toward a master branch update (interim release) next week ahead of the technical review meeting